JhossePaul/pysetl/README.rst

 Overview
 --------------------------------------------
-PySetl is a framework focused to improve readability and structure of PySpark ETL projects.
+PySetl is a framework to improve the readability and structure of PySpark ETL projects.
 Also, it is designed to take advantage of Python's typing syntax to reduce runtime errors through linting tools and verifying types at runtime.
-Thus, effectively enhacing stability for large ETL pipelines.
+Thus, effectively enhancing stability for large ETL pipelines.

-In order to accomplish this task we provide some tools:
+To accomplish this task we provide some tools:

-- :class:`pysetl.config`: Type-safe configuration.
+- ``pysetl.config``: Type-safe configuration.
-- :class:`pysetl.storage`: Agnostic and extensible data sources connections.
+- ``pysetl.storage``: Agnostic and extensible data sources connections.
-- :class:`pysetl.workflow`: Pipeline management and dependency injection.
+- ``pysetl.workflow``: Pipeline management and dependency injection.

 PySetl is designed with Python typing syntax at its core.
 Hence, we strongly suggest `typedspark`_ and `pydantic`_ for development.